syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 ### Clear Filtered Columns

-You can clear all the filtering condition done in the Gantt Chart component by using the `ClearFiltering` method.
+You can clear all the filtering condition done in the Gantt Chart component by using the `ClearFilteringAsync` method.
 The following code snippet explains the above behaviour.

 ```csharp